SReject/obsstudio.js/README.md

 ```

 # Documentation
-For API documentation and examples refer to [https://github.com/SReject/obsstudio.js/wiki](the wiki)
+For API documentation and examples refer to [the wiki](https://github.com/SReject/obsstudio.js/wiki)